ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 In general, if there are problems that tools are not good at finding, it may be best to modify your design so the problem cannot happen in the first place.
 For example, choose a memory-safe language or design a system component so only safe requests can be made.
 If that does not work, it may be wise to try to find or develop a tool to find it.
 That said, there will always be issues that tools will not work well for.
 If nothing else works, then work to focus the most powerful tool of all on the problem: people.
 But people’s time is limited, so where you can, try to not depend *solely* on human review.

+🔔 A human review process for code and configuration changes, to minimize the chance that malicious code or configuration could be introduced into your software pipeline, is part of 2021 OWASP Top 10 #8 (A08:2021), *Software and Data Integrity Failures*.

 So with that said, let’s start discussing tools to help us.

 #### Generic Bug-Finding Tools: Quality Tools, Compiler Warnings, and Type-Checking Tools